 Lawnmowers, strimmers, shears, and spades are best kept outdoors so that you don’t end up trailing mud into your home.
 If your equipment is expensive, consider having a metal shed, or one without windows, to make sure that it’s secure.

-Keeping furniture in your shed can protect it from getting too weather beaten and it will keep it looking its best for longer.
+Keeping furniture inside can protect it from getting too weather-beaten and it will keep it looking its best for longer.

-If you consider yourself a DIY buff, you’re likely to have a vast array of tools and your shed is the perfect place to store them and keep them well organised.
+If you consider yourself a DIY buff.
+You are likely to have a vast array of tools and your shed is the perfect place to store them and keep them well organised.

-Trampolines and other outdoor toys are popular on summer days, but the changeable UK weather means that they can’t be kept outdoors all the time, so store them in the shed for easy access.
+Trampolines and other outdoor toys are popular on summer days.
+The changeable UK weather means that they can’t be kept outdoors all the time, so store them in the shed for easy access.
 Do keep them away from sharp tools or hazardous substances like weed killer though.